Shpoople/FIMFiction-Scrape/README.md

 ## WHAT TO DO

-- Allow for multithreaded operation
+- Further debug multithreaded operation

 ## Known Bugs